Tucker Carlson Tonight

-Tucker Carlson Tonight is an American talk show and current affairs program hosted by conservative commentator Tucker Carlson on the television network Fox News.
-The show premiered in November 2016 and includes political commentary, monologues, interviews, and analysis, similar to Fox News' On the Record.

-Guest hosts for the program include Will Cain, Sean Duffy, Tulsi Gabbard and Brian Kilmeade.
+Tucker Carlson Tonight is an American conservative talk show and current affairs program hosted by political commentator Tucker Carlson.
+The show aired on Fox News from November 14, 2016, to April 21, 2023, replacing On the Record hosted by Greta Van Susteren.
+Tucker Carlson Tonight included political commentary, monologues, interviews, and analysis, sharing some similarities with On the Record.
+Guest hosts for the program included Will Cain, Sean Duffy, Tulsi Gabbard and Brian Kilmeade.